 - B6.3.1 The prone position may not be used on ranges where it is specifically prohibited by range regulations..
-Persons wishing to shoot roll-over prone or supine must obtain permission from the RO/RSO/RCO prior to commencing the detail.
-Bipods may not be used except in event 35 - B6.3.2 The body is extended on the ground parallel to the line of sight, head towards the target or alternatively the "roll-over" prone position may also be used provided that the body is extended on the ground generally perpendicular to the line of fire, the position does not interfere with another competitor and the position is permitted under the event conditions.
+Persons wishing to shoot roll-over prone or supine must obtain permission from the RO/RSO/RCO prior to commencing the detail - B6.3.2 The body is extended on the ground parallel to the line of sight, head towards the target or alternatively the "roll-over" prone position may also be used provided that the body is extended on the ground generally perpendicular to the line of fire, the position does not interfere with another competitor and the position is permitted under the event conditions.
 Alternative prone positions are permitted where allowed by event conditions